jsur/blockchain-developer-bootcamp-final-project/README.md

 1. Run scheduled contract weekly (Gelato? https://docs.gelato.network/tutorial)
 2. Check for made payments for each rental agreement (from renter wallet to owner wallet)
 3. If last payment is late 7 days, send reminder
-4. If last payment is late >= 30 days, transfer ownership back to owner.
+4. If last payment is late >= 30 days, remove tenant.
 Revoke user token access rights to apartment smart lock.